Efficient Perception, Planning, and Control Algorithm for Vision-Based Automated Vehicles: Methodology

 \subsection{The CILQR algorithm}

-This section first briefly describes the concept behind CILQR and related approaches based on Ref. \cite{Che17,Che19,Tas12,Tas14}; t then presents the lateral/longitudinal CILQR control algorithm that takes the MTUNet inference and radar data as its inputs to yield driving decisions using linear dynamics.
+This section first briefly describes the concept behind CILQR and related approaches based on \cite{Che17,Che19,Tas12,Tas14}; it then presents the lateral/longitudinal CILQR control algorithm that takes the MTUNet inference and radar data as its inputs to yield driving decisions using linear dynamics.